Marley Rose (footballer)

-Marley Rose (born 29 December 2002) is an English professional footballer who most recently played for EFL Championship side Bristol City.
+Marley Rose (born 29 December 2002) is an English footballer who plays as a midfielder for Taunton Town.

 Career

 Born in Bristol, he grew up in Whitchurch and had spells with Southampton, Yeovil Town and Bristol Rovers before joining Bristol City at Under-16s level.
 In March 2023 it was revealed that Rose had signed a professional contract with Bristol City, agreeing a two-year contract until the summer of 2025.

 He had loan spells with Bath City and Taunton Town prior to joining Weston-super-Mare A.F.C. on a season-long loan in September 2024.
-However, after making a few appearances he suffered an injury and the loan was cut-short, with him returning to Bristol City to continue his rehabilitation in January 2025.
+However, after making a few appearances he suffered an injury and the loan was cut short, with him returning to Bristol City to continue his rehabilitation in January 2025.

 Rose was released from Bristol City on 1 July 2025.
+The following month, he signed on a free transfer for Taunton Town.